jlangch/venice/doc/readme/embedding.md

 _The benchmark source code can be found in the checked in Java package_ _'com.github.jlangch.venice.examples'.
-The slowest 20% of the runs are_ _considered as outliers and removed._
+The slowest 20% of the runs are_ _considered as outliers and are removed._

 ### Without Precompilation